reduxjs/reselect/README.md

 ### Q: Are there TypeScript Typings?

 A: Yes!
-[See here](https://github.com/rackt/reselect/issues/55#issuecomment-173198641).
-Thanks to @frankwallis and @geon.
+They are available from DefinitelyTyped.
+[Thanks to @frankwallis and @geon.](https://github.com/rackt/reselect/issues/55#issuecomment-173198641)

 ## License